jasonkuhrt/flo/docs/README.md

 Commands:
-  claude          Generate Claude context files for current or all worktrees. issue           Start work on a GitHub issue by creating a worktree and branch. next            Context-aware next issue command: - In worktree: transition workflow (delete → sync → create → claude) - In main project: regular issue workflow (create → claude) pr              Create a pull request for the current branch. rm              Remove issue, pull request, and/or worktree.
+  claude          Generate Claude context files for current or all worktrees. issue           Start work on a GitHub issue by creating a worktree and branch. next            Context-aware next workflow command: - In worktree: transition workflow (delete → sync → create → claude) - In main project: regular workflow (create → claude) - When no issues available: option to continue without issue pr              Create a pull request for the current branch. rm              Remove issue, pull request, and/or worktree.
 By default, deletes the worktree but leaves issue and PR open.
+If no issue number provided, shows interactive selection of removable items.

 Options:
   -h, --help     Show this help message